Burlington Sod Installation Services

 Burlington Building Department Requirements for Grading Permits & Site Plan Approvals

 Grading permits are typically required for projects involving 50–100 cubic yards of cut or fill, or grade changes exceeding two feet.
 Site plan submissions must include existing and proposed contours at two-foot intervals, drainage calculations, and undergo engineering review.
-Zoning compliance is essential, including maintaining setbacks, maximum slopes of 33% (3:1), and impervious surface limits.
+Zoning compliance is critical, including setback maintenance, maximum slope of 33% (3:1), and impervious surface limits.
 Homeowners’ association (HOA) coordination may be necessary.
 Inspections involve as-built surveys, compaction testing, irrigation system functionality, and issuance of a certificate of completion.
-Early engagement with the Building Department ensures regulatory compliance and project efficiency.

 Burlington Building Department